 You can sit back and do it at your own pace.

-I like to batch my work – some weeks I work on my shop, other weeks I love to draw and then a week of website work.
-If you are a stay at home Mum with small children, maybe your working week begins at 5pm on Friday night, and that’s ok.
+I like to batch my work – some weeks I work at my shop, other weeks I love to draw and then a week of website work.
+If you are a stay at home Mum with small children, maybe your working week begins at 5 pm on Friday night, and that’s ok.